vtraineradmin/sd/new_workout.md

 - **Taking Medication:** No
 - **Medication Detail:** N/A
 - **Conflict Analysis:**
-  - No conflicts between medication and exercises as the user is not taking any medication.
+  - No medication conflicts as the user is not currently taking any medications.
-  - Specific Recommendations: Given the high resting heart rate (108 bpm), Mayo should monitor exercise intensity closely and ensure proper warm-up and cool-down periods to avoid cardiovascular strain.
+  - Specific recommendations based on health conditions or resting heart rate: The user's resting heart rate is relatively high (108 bpm), so it's important to monitor heart rate closely during workouts and stay within safe intensity levels.

 ---